jnguyen4103/CSE-3902-Project/README.md

-# CSE 3902
+## CSE 3902
-# Sprint 04 README
+## Sprint 04 README
-# Team Ocarina
+## Team Ocarina
-## This is a group project completed for CSE 3902 project course, during the process, each sprite project is making effort towards the complete game.
+### This is a group project completed for CSE 3902 project course, during the process, each sprite project is making effort towards the complete game.
-## Our group members are: Xueying Liang, Nicholas Negrete, Grant Gabel, Youssef Moosa and John Nguyen.
+### Our group members are: Xueying Liang, Nicholas Negrete, Grant Gabel, Youssef Moosa and John Nguyen.

+## General Information
 ### Controls
 Keybindings<br/>
 Q : Quit the game <br/>